 Kettle : For manual brewing, you will need some way to deliver hot water to the brewer.
 For most people that’s going to be a kettle.
 Deciding which kettle to get is likely to come down to 3 things: cost, aesthetic, and how you’re going to brew.
 If you are going to brew on an immersion style brewer like the French Press or Aeropress, the ability to control the volume and direction of the flow isn’t as important and you can simply use any old tea kettle or even a small pot will boil water in a pinch.

 However, if you want to brew coffee on a pour-over, a kettle with a long, thin “gooseneck” spout is ideal.
+Learn more information to pour from a gooseneck kettle.
 For a solid stove top model, you can’t go wrong with the Hario 1.2 L. I personally like the electric models, but they are generally a bit pricier.
 The Bonavita Electric is a fantastic kettle that boils water with just a flip of a switch and looks great on any countertop.

 Scale : While we recommend using one, to start brewing better coffee at home, you don’t absolutely need a scale.
 It certainly will make your life easier and your coffee brewing extremely consistent day-to-day, but you can definitely make tasty coffee without one.
 However, if you aren’t going to use a scale, you’ll need a tablespoon and measuring cup to measure your coffee and water.

 You can find digital food scales just about anywhere you go nowadays.
-Luckily, coffee equipment manufacturers have started making scales specifically for brewing coffee with features like built in timers, which are really helpful when making your morning cup.
-I recommend the Hario scale which has a built in timer and is really easy to use.
+We recommend Clive Coffee Scales.
+Luckily, coffee equipment manufacturers have started making scales specifically for brewing coffee with features like built-in timers, which are really helpful when making your morning cup.
+I recommend the Hario scale which has a built-in timer and is really easy to use.
 For a simple, entry level scale that will get you started, you can find relatively inexpensive ones online like this one here.

 Just like you can’t make good food without superior ingredients, you can’t brew a good cup without fresh, high quality coffee and good water.